mohan-muthyala/office-js-docs/overview.md

 ### Suspend calculation
 Suspends calculation until the next "context.sync()" is called.
 Once set, it is the developer's responsibility to re-calc the workbook, to ensure that any dependencies are propagated.

+In addition, we are fixing the F9 re-calc bug that wasn't re-calculating the dirty cells.

 ## Upcoming Excel 1.5 Release Features